Kevin-G-Chen/UORCA/README.md

 2. OPTIONALLY includes their own data.
 The intent here would be to assist with "how does my data fit in the broader picture?"

 The user should then see:
-- key biological points (e.g. important genes, proteins, transcripts)
+- key biological findings (e.g. important genes, proteins, transcripts)
 - LLM inputs/outputs, e.g. datasets analysed, chosen parameters, raw results, generated code

+## Would will benefit from UORCA?

+1. Researchers
+- Reserachers will see the current "state of play," and also be able to see where their works fits in the broader picture

+2. Clinicians
+- Findings from UORCA will improve diagnostic/treatment options for diseases

+3. Patients
+- With better diagnostic and treatment options, we will get better health outcomes for disease patients.

+(note everything below here is from before and... would benefit from AIDER-ing most likely...)

 ## Applications of work